vishnuchalla/CSC-510-HW1-Fall22-G41/CONTRIBUTING.md

 1. Use a clear and descriptive title for the issue to identify the problem.
 2. Describe the exact steps which reproduce the problem in as much detail as possible.
 3. Explain which behaviour you expected to see instead and why.
-4. Include screenshots or a GIFs which shows you following the described steps and demonstrating the problem.
+4. Include screenshots or GIFs which shows you following the described steps and demonstrating the problem.

 ## How to add to this repository?